microchip-pic-avr-examples/pic18f47q10-cnano-i2c-write-dac-bare/README.md

 ## Summary

-This project is an illustration for a basic use case for configuring and writing to a DAC using MSSP1.
+This project is an illustration for a basic use case for writing to a DAC using MSSP1.